untwisted/websnake/README.md

 ~~~

 Websnake requests are event emitters, you can bind a status code like '400' to a handle
 then getting the handle executed when the response status code is '400'.

-When you don't care
-for a specific HTTP response code you use ResponseHandle.DONE as event to map your handles.
+When you don't care for a specific HTTP response code you use ResponseHandle.DONE as event
+to map your handles.
+There is also ResponseHandle.ERROR that happens when some unexpected error
+occurred.

 ### Basic POST